tcakmak0/yara-scan-api/README.md

 ## YARA Rules and Uploaded Files

 YARA rules (with .yar extension) should be placed in the `static/yara-rules` directory within the application.
-However, If you plan to use it by docker and use another directory for rules be sure to mount bindings of the directory and change the configuration of volume accordingly in docker-compose.yml.
+However, If you plan to use the application with Docker and store YARA rules in a different directory, ensure you configure the volume bindings accordingly in the docker-compose.yml file.

 '''docker-compose
 volumes: - YOUR/DIRECTORY/TO/YARA_RULES:/yara-app/static/yara-rules